This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 7. Cleaning the fireplace glass – Pour some fireplace glass cleaner on a clean rag and wipe put the glass.
 Now use a dry cloth and wipe it again.

 8. Use warm water or dishwashing liquid and water to clean out the exterior depending on how much dirt it has gathered.
-And your fireplace is good to go, curl up in front of it and enjoy the winter.
+And your fireplace is as good as new, curl up in front of it and enjoy the winter.

 An ethanol fireplace is by far the easiest one to clean but as time passes it will have some heat damages which can’t be prevented.
-Now that that’s out of the way lets see how to maintain and clean them to increase their life.
+What you can do is maintain it well and clean it regularly to increase its life.

-1. Turn it off and let it cool down.
+1. Turn off the fireplace and let it cool down.

 2. The soot gathered on the back of your fireplace can be cleaned using a damp cloth and should be done regularly depending on how often you use it (do it at least once a month).